Mohamedaliabdikarim/quiz-game/README.md

 Note: It might take a few moments for the changes to take effect, and for your site to become live.
 ![img](assets/image/deployment.png)

+# Contributing
+If you'd like to contribute to this project, feel free to submit a pull request.

 ### To duplicate a repository on GitHub
 you can create a duplicate of a GitHub repository by forking the GitHub account.
 This duplicated version allows you to view and make changes without impacting the original repository.
 Follow these steps to fork the repository: